marcodpt/paw/README.md

 so I created it.

 ## 🔧 TODO
- - sizing not working on field label and static form.
  - sidebar auto open with current route
  - completely remove functions assign to DOM, fieldset.setProp
  - dynamic tests implementation